arun-kr-reddy/notes/cplusplus.md

 whatever happens to a reference happens to variable & vice-versa, yields performance gain as references avoid copying data
 - **`++i` vs `i++`:** post-increment could be slower since a copy of the old value copy needs to be saved for later use
 but modern compilers will optimize it if `i` is a basic data type (like `int`)
-if `i` is  a class then temp will involve calling a copy constructor which can be expensive
+if `i` is  a class then temp will involve calling a copy ctor which can be expensive
 - **bitwise operators:** variants of AND (`&&`), OR (`||`) & NOT (`!`)
   ```
   A      = 0011 1100